frankcoriera/frankcoriera.github.io/docs/_pages/about.md

 ---
 permalink: /
-title: "👋 Welcome to my profile!"
+title: "👋 Welcome to my profile!!"
 author_profile: true
 redirect_from:
   - /about/